 On the other end of the spectrum, they bring along a giant sectional or king size bed from their old home, and just because it technically “fits” into the room, they keep using it.
 When there is no negative space, a room looks cramped, no matter how much seating or sleeping space it has.

 The best solution is to choose furniture that is slightly large in scale, but less of it.
 This will allow the eye to take in the furniture quickly and move on, tricking the mind into seeing a larger space.
 If your budget is tight and new furniture is out of the question, try buying pieces off Craigslist or from thrift stores and then check out our post on DIY Painted Furniture Makeovers to create a piece you will love!

-Notice this arranging example from ‘Ashley Furniture‘ shows how they used just enough mid sized furniture to provide seating.
+Notice this room furniture layout example from ‘Ashley Furniture‘ shows how they used just enough mid sized furniture to provide seating.
 They have a coffee table, but eliminated the end tables to prevent a cluttered look.

 Also from ‘Ashley Furniture‘, this example shows how there are good conversation areas centered around the fireplace.
 The whole look is cozy and inviting.

 This room from ‘Houzz‘ used a mid sized sectional , but then brought the room arrangement away from the wall using two easy to move ottomans for extra seating.
 Larger scale furniture, but not too much of it.

 Try this virtual room planner from ‘Raymour & Flanigan‘ if you need a good online furniture arranging tool.
 It lets you save many different versions of each room if you choose so you can consider different arrangements.
 Here is a screen shot to show you how easy this program is to use!